How much support do you give your employees in planning and developing their careers?

 It helps to attract new talent

 People talk – and word will soon get around that your business is one that takes developing its people seriously.
-As the economic situation improves, talent is at a premium once again and a positive approach to career development will give organisations an edge in attracting the best and brightest people.
+Employees often share their experiences online, whether that’s on Glassdoor or on social media.
+With unemployment being at its lowest since the 1970s, talent is at a premium once again and having a visibly positive approach to career development will give organisations an edge in attracting the best and brightest people.